tyonas9/streamlit_sample/Readme.md

     5. Install streamlit : sudo python3.6 -m pip install streamlit
 5. Run
     1. From the application folder, to run use the command : steamlit run main.py
+    2. Copy paste the external URL link to your browswer
 6. Use Tmux to keep it running
     1. Install tmux : sudo yum install tmux
-    2. crate a new tmux session : tmux new -s streamlitinstance
+    2. create a new tmux session : tmux new -s streamlitinstance
     3. run the app in the tmux session : streamlit run main.py